refinedev/refine/_changeset/real-planes-float.md

 ---
-"@pankod/refine-core": patch
+"@pankod/refine-core": minor
 "@pankod/refine-nextjs-router": patch
 "@pankod/refine-react-location": patch
 "@pankod/refine-react-router-v6": patch
 "@pankod/refine-remix-router": patch
 ---

-🎉 Added `AuthPage` to the `refine` app.
+🎉 Added `AuthPage` component to the `refine` app.
 This page is used to login, register, reset password and update password.
 Login page is default page and old `LoginPage` component is deprecated.

 # New Auth Hooks